 PATRIOT PEN

-Patriot's Pen Entry Form
+25-26 Patriots Pen Entry Form

-District Participation Report
+District Participation Report.pdf

 Patriot's Pen Scoresheet

 In no way may contestants identify themselves within their essay (including, but not limited to, your name, school, city, state, race or national origin.)
 Do not put your name on your essay.
-The entry form is your essay’s cover sheet.
-Secure the Official Student Entry Form with a staple or other fastener on top of your essay.
 Contestants are allowed to enter only once each year if otherwise eligible (one Post competition).
-Contestants found in violation of this rule will face elimination from the competition and will be required to return any and all prize money awarded or received.
+Contestants found in violation of this rule will face elimination from the competition and will be required to return all prize money awarded or received.
+A contestant’s teacher, counselor or parent may check the essay for punctuation, grammar and/or spelling, but the content must remain the contestant’s.
+Contestants will be judged based on their essay alone and are not required to present the essay orally.

 DEADLINES: The following deadlines shall be adhered to:

-• October 31, 2023 – Student entries to the Post
+• October 31, 2025 – Student entries to the Post

-• November 15, 2023 – Post winner submitted to the District
+• November 15, 2025 – Post winner submitted to the District

-• December 15, 2023 – District winners submitted to the Department
+• December 15, 2025 – District winners submitted to the Department

-• January 10, 2024 – Completion of Department judging
+• January 10, 2026 – Completion of Department judging

-• January 15, 2024 – District participation reports due to Department Chairperson
+• January 10, 2026 – District participation reports due to Department Chairperson

-• January 15, 2024 – Department winners submitted to National
+• January 15, 2026 – Department winners submitted to National

-• January 31, 2024 – Department reports due to National
+• January 31, 2026 – Department reports due to National

 ALL-STATE REQUIREMENTS: Post must submit one candidate to District for judging, make a report via the Department reporting system, and the District Chairperson must annotate the Post’s participation on the District participation report.